bsorav/superopt-project/doc/d2s.md

 9. Once we have identified the missing pieces of information in the `d2s_state`, we should identify the logic that needs to be implemented in the `d2s` framework to solve this problem in the future (automatically).

 ## How to tell if a query is expected to be provable
+There are two things to check: (1) is the current CG the correct one, and (2) is the DHT query expected to be provable

+Is the current CG the correct one?
 - As the correlation algorithm proceeds, edges are added incrementally, one at a time, to a CG.
 - Multiple CGs are explored in a search tree, and a best-first-search algorithm is employed (Counter)
 - Each enumerated (potentially partial) CG is given a distinct name (e.g., `simpleSort.A1.B5.C2.D2.E2.F1.G1.H1.I1.J1.K1.L1.M1`) which names the path from the root of the search tree to this CG in the search tree.
 The letters `A`, `B`, ... represent the levels of the tree, and the numbers represent the index of the edge that needs to be followed at that level, e.g., follow the fifth edge in the outgoing edges at level `B` of the `A1` node in the search tree.